 Boy Child is 8 now and we’ve decided it’s time to let him play outside unsupervised.
-Some of his friends are starting to play out and he really wanted to join them and often complained he was bored at home.
+Some of his friends are starting to play out, he really wanted to join them and often complained he was bored at home.
 I was certainly playing by his age and I’m keen for him to have some of the freedom that I enjoyed as a child.
 Playing out also fits with the Free Range Parenting Style we’re aiming for.
 While the right age to play out depends on the child, we felt that 8 was the right age for Boy Child to start playing out.

 We live on a small estate which has lots of families on it.
 There are a few “greens” dotted about where children meet up to play outside unsupervised, one of which is quite near out house.
 The green is surrounded by houses and children from those, and surrounding houses, play out on the green.
 Until 5 years ago we lived on the edge of that green.
 While I love our house now, I almost wish we still lived there so that it would be easier for the children to play out.
 People who live right on the green let them play out from around 4 or 5 and just keep an eye on them from inside.